000

-How to Actually Identify Your Addressable Market and Get Low-Cost Leads From It
+How to Actually Identify Your Addressable Market and Get Low-Cost Leads from It

 If your marketing plan is “everyone who needs what we offer,” you don’t have a plan.
 You have a pipe-dream.

 With technological advances in tracking, what works now is clarity.
+Effective marketing requires understanding your actual market and eliminating waste.

 TAM vs SAM vs SOM: No Fluff

+TAM is the sky.
+SAM is the field.
 SOM is the patch of dirt your team can actually work on today.
+Your immediate revenue comes from SOM.

 Common Mistakes People Make With Market Sizing